edelans/Heart-Rate-Smart-Fan/README.md

 Z-C -> Pin 4
 PWM -> Pin 23

-Beware : different implementation of the ESP32 exist, they don't have the same pin pattern, so you'd better rely on pin readings rather than blindlessly following a wiring schema on the internet.
+Beware : different implementations of the ESP32 exist, they don't have the same pin pattern, so you'd better rely on pin readings rather than blindlessly following a wiring schema on the internet.

 For the 220V part, I just cut a power extension cord in 2, and wired the "incoming" part to "AC-IN", and the "outgoing" part to "LOAD".
 I didn't find any indication regarding which wire (phase/neutrol) should go where...
 So either I got lucky, either it doesn't matter...
 If you are reading this and you have the answer, please [help me](https://github.com/edelans/Heart-Rate-Smart-Fan/issues) !